perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 * Make a macro or something so that the 1d indexing can be written as the 2d one
 * Sadly I think we will need the matrices to be generic (OBPMark repo benchmarks would be easier if we do it this way)
 * Add information to file errors
+* Maybe move input outside of CommonArgs so it can require the exact number of files in depending on the benchmark
+* Move seed to config or something
+* Make non common but required arguments more prominent (e.g. stride in max pooling)

 ### RNGs
 Each benchmark could potentially want a different rng, however I don't know that this is worth the effort.